Last updated in October 2015

-Côte d’Ivoire and the Federal Republic of Germany have traditionally enjoyed friendly relations, as demonstrated by Ivorian President Ouattara’s visit to Berlin in January 2013.
+Germany and Côte d’Ivoire have traditionally enjoyed friendly relations, as evidenced by Ivorian President Ouattara’s visit to Berlin in January 2013.
 Germany is held in high regard in Côte d’Ivoire and is assisting the country, both bilaterally and through the European Union, in its stabilisation and reconstruction process.

 Economic relations and development cooperation